Southbound (2015 film): Reception

 Frank Scheck of The Hollywood Reporter gave the film a positive review: "The vignettes are cleverly interwoven by having situations or characters bleeding over from one to the next, and despite the multiple helmers and scripters involved the film boasts a strong stylistic consistency.
 Featuring fine performances by its ensemble...Southbound should well please genre fans nostalgic for the likes of Tales From the Crypt and Creepshow."
-Nicolas Rapold of Film Comment wrote, "This anthology of five horror tales is the rare group effort without a dud, as it cruises through variations on the genre with style and confidence."
+Nicolas Rapold of Film Comment wrote: "This anthology of five horror tales is the rare group effort without a dud, as it cruises through variations on the genre with style and confidence."
 Todd Brown, founder and editor of Twitch Film, described the film as the "Twilight Zone for the indie horror generation."

 The film was included on numerous Best Horror Films of 2016 lists including Rolling Stone's "10 Best Horror Movies of 2016", BuzzFeed's "The 19 Best Horror Films Of 2016" and the Thrillist's "Best Horror Movies of 2016: The Year's Scariest Films."

-In an interview with Jordan Peele that appeared in Fangoria, Paul Thomas Anderson called the film "a hidden gem."
+Paul Thomas Anderson called the film "a hidden gem."

-Easter eggs & hidden meanings
+Easter eggs and hidden meanings

 There are numerous allusions to the film's alternate meanings hidden throughout the segments; most of the popular theories suggest that the main characters in the film are all trapped in Purgatory where they are forced to endlessly pay for the sins they committed while living.

-These allusions and easter eggs include the clearly visible bullet wound on Mitch; the blood spatter on the motel wall; bullet holes that mysteriously appear after Mitch becomes trapped in the motel, implying a connection between the room and bullet wound's scar on Mitch; the implication that the ancillary characters have all participated in the situations before; the same dispatch voice heard every time a character calls 911; the inference that Danny has transcended the physical world to find his sister; the use of Carnival of Souls (the films share similar themes and storylines); the clerk at the truck stop is named "Sutter" which is an allusion to "Sutter Kane" from John Carpenter's In the Mouth of Madness, another film with similar themes; mirrored dialogue, scenes and images throughout; the creatures being visible in each story; elements of the production design that include the word "fear" visible in the magazine Sutter is reading; the flyer for The White Tights in the Jailbreak segment, Jack's "Only God Can Judge Me" tattoo, and the name of the bar that Danny breaks into: "The Trap".
+These allusions and easter eggs include the clearly visible bullet wound on Mitch; the blood spatter on the motel wall; bullet holes that mysteriously appear after Mitch becomes trapped in the motel, implying a connection between the room and bullet wound's scar on Mitch; the implication that the ancillary characters have all participated in the situations before; the same dispatch voice heard every time a character calls 911; the suggestion that Danny has transcended the physical world to find his sister; the use of Carnival of Souls (the films share similar themes and storylines); the clerk at the truck stop is named "Sutter" which is an allusion to "Sutter Kane" from John Carpenter's In the Mouth of Madness, another film with similar themes; mirrored dialogue, scenes and images throughout; the creatures being visible in each story; elements of the production design that include the word "fear" visible in the magazine Sutter is reading; the flyer for The White Tights in the Jailbreak segment, Jack's "Only God Can Judge Me" tattoo, and the name of the bar that Danny breaks into: "The Trap".

 Additionally, The Way Out and The Way In have numerous connective visual and audible easter eggs throughout to establish the narrative and physical connection between stories that create the film's never-ending loop as well as point towards the film's hidden meanings.
 These include: